Admissions Frequently Asked Questions

 - Learn about various student activities

-New Student Orientation is held in May, June, July and August.
-Students must sign up for New Student Orientation with the Admissions and School Relations Office.
+- NSO is held in May, June, July, and August.
+Students must sign up for NSO with the Admissions and School Relations Office.
 Please check with an admissions officer to ensure your admissions file is complete.

 What scholarships does UAFS offer?

-UAFS offers several scholarships for first time freshman and transfer students.
-To see a complete listing of the scholarships offered by UAFS, please visit our scholarship page.
+- UAFS offers several scholarships for first time freshman and transfer students.
+To see a complete listing of the scholarships offered by UAFS, please visit our scholarships page.

 Does UAFS accept a superscore for scholarship purposes?